 - For example, the doctor received no compensation, directly or indirectly, from her patients; she was not able to choose her patients, she was subject to the supervision of her superiors; and she was required to employ state-prescribed methods and to follow state-standardized procedures (Id.).
 This case seems to accept the idea that in a profession where some exercise of judgment and discretion is necessary, the key inquiry will be on whether the state nonetheless retains significant control over the doctor’s practice.

 - The later case of McCloskey v.
 Kane, 268 Va.
 685 (2004), follows this approach as well.
-There, the Court noted that the physician at Western State Hospital had wide latitude to use his own discretion and judgment, but he was not subject to very much state control because he was not under anyone’s supervision and was not adequately controlled in his treatment of patients (Id. at 690).
+There, the Court noted that the physician at Western State Hospital had wide latitude to use their own discretion and judgment, but he was not subject to very much state control because he was not under anyone’s supervision and was not adequately controlled in his treatment of patients (Id. at 690).
 As a result, the doctor was not immune to a claim for medical malpractice, and could be held responsible for his actions.

 Although a very old principle of law, sovereign immunity is very much still an important doctrine in Virginia law.
 This article has focused on its application in medical malpractice claims, but it applies in many other contexts as well.
-In subsequent articles, I will discuss how this principle applies to other types of claims and what laws have been passed that allow claims against the governments and its employees.